xyztavo/go-gym/README.md

 - [x] users from gym can GET gym routines
 - [x] users can GET collections by routines ID
 - [x] users can GET exercises reps by collections ID
-- [ ] users has a route that gets all info about the gym in one route (plans, routines...)
+- [x] users has a route that gets all info about the gym in one route (plans, routines...)
+- [ ] user route to get info about the user (active plan, lastpayment, when plan expires....)